cooked/kimotor/README.md

-# kicad-pcb-stator
+# KiMotor
-KiCAD plugin to design and layout parametric PCB motor stators
+KiCAD Motor (KiMotor) is a plugin to generate parametric PCB motor stators